Connie Smith: 1973–1979: Record label switches, pop music incorporation and semi-retirement

 Smith chose Ray Baker to serve as her next producer.
 Baker had operated a publishing company and produced several song demos that prompted Smith to choose him.
 The pair had a more agreeable relationship and recorded together throughout the decade.
-Baker produced Smith's next Columbia album titled That's the Way Love Goes (1974).
+Baker produced Smith's next Columbia album, titled That's the Way Love Goes (1974).
 The LP featured several original recordings and cover tunes.
-The album included "Ain't Love a Good Thing", which was finally released as a single and became her eighteenth top ten song on the Billboard country chart.
-Although she recorded two gospel projects in 1974, the label waited until 1975 to release both LP's.
+The album included "Ain't Love a Good Thing", which was released as a single and became her 18th top-10 song on the Billboard country chart.
+Although she recorded two gospel projects in 1974, the label waited until 1975 to release both LPs.
 Instead, Columbia released a secular project titled I Never Knew (What That Song Meant Before) (1974).
-Its title track became a top 20 Billboard country single, peaking at number 13.
-It was followed in 1975 by the traditional country LP, I Got a Lot of Hurtin' Done Today/I've Got My Baby On My Mind.
+Its title track became a top-20 Billboard country single, peaking at number 13.
+It was followed in 1975 by the traditional country LP I Got a Lot of Hurtin' Done Today/I've Got My Baby On My Mind.
 Both "I've Got My Baby on My Mind" and Smith's cover of Hank Williams's "Why Don't You Love Me" reached the country top 20.

 Music critics noticed a change in Smith's vocals following her Columbia switch.
-When reviewing the compilation, Connie Smith Sings Her Hits, Thom Jurek of Allmusic commented that she lost the "grain" in her voice.
-Jurek went on to write, "It could be said, that regardless of the material, she never made a bad record; the tunes were carefully chosen it's true, but she never tried to hide the hardcore twang in her vocal style."
+When reviewing the compilation, Connie Smith Sings Her Hits, Thom Jurek of Allmusic commented that she lost the "grain" in her voice: "It could be said, that regardless of the material, she never made a bad record; the tunes were carefully chosen, it's true, but she never tried to hide the hardcore twang in her vocal style."
 Smith's biographer, Barry Mazor, found her voice to "lower in range by this point" and saw evidence of Columbia attempting to "push her recorded vocal into the upper end of her range".
-Other critics noticed stylistic changes but observed no change in her singing.
-NPRs Ken Tucker found this era her recordings to feature more pop instrumentation but did not "obscure the passion and pain she communicated so fearlessly".
+Other critics noticed stylistic changes, but observed no change in her singing.
+NPR's Ken Tucker found her recordings in this era to feature more pop instrumentation, but did not "obscure the passion and pain she communicated so fearlessly".